panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 Model	Perplexity
 Unigram (Best K)	613.92
 Trigram (Katz Backoff)	461.65
 As can be seen, the trigram model with 'Katz Backoff' smoothing seems to perform better than the best unigram model (with k = 0.0001).
-Thus we can say that this model is better for predicting the sequence of a sentence than unigram, which should is obvious if you think about it.
+Thus we can say that this model is better for predicting the sequence of a sentence than unigram, which should be obvious if you think about it.

 Translation model
 Next, we'll estimate translation model probabilities.
 For this, we'll use IBM1 from the NLTK library.
 IBM1 learns word-based translation probabilities using expectation maximisation.